RULES & REGS.

 I Want to Be a Part of the Outer Banks Brewtag.
 Where Do I Start?

 First, get excited.
-Second, get one or more friends on board and think of a concept and theme to build your craft and call 877-FLY-THIS to register your team.
-Build your craft, and bring it on to the event on October 26, 2019.
+Second, get one or more friends on board and think of a concept and theme to build your craft and call 877-FLY-THIS or use this link to register your team.
+Build your craft, and bring it on to the event on October 24, 2020.

 BREW CREW FAQ: